Drone images give hope for return of kelp on U.S. West coast | Science-Environment

 Drone images give hope for return of kelp on U.S. West coast

-Scientists have spotted much more of the brown seaweed than in recent years, which Saccomanno attributes to a recent upwelling of cool, nutrient-rich waters which help kelp thrive.
-In 2019, the Nature Conservancy's drone survey found an average size of kelp canopy of one acre and in 2020 that had increased to 5.5 acres.
+Scientists have spotted much more of the brown seaweed than in recent years, which Saccomanno attributes to a recent upswelling of cool, nutrient-rich waters which help kelp thrive.
+In 2019, the Nature Conservancy's drone survey found an average size of kelp canopy of less than one acre per survey site and in 2020 that had increased to 5.5 acres.

 Tranquil images of the Pacific Ocean taken by a drone show that California's kelp forests may be making a comeback after years of depletion, bringing good news in the fight against climate change.
 Kelp, which reduces global warming by soaking up carbon dioxide from the air via photosynthesis, has died off dramatically along Northern California's coast, with one study calculating a loss of more than 95% since 2013 due to rising sea temperatures and disease.

-In 2019, the Nature Conservancy's drone survey found an average size of kelp canopy of one acre and in 2020 that had increased to 5.5 acres.
+In 2019, the Nature Conservancy's drone survey found an average size of kelp canopy of less than one acre per survey site and in 2020 that had increased to 5.5 acres.
 The numbers are not yet in for this year.
 Kelp canopies are still below the historic average though.

 "We know that this ecosystem is still not fully in balance and there's still restoration work to be done," Saccomanno said.
 The drone technology is vital for providing data on the health of the kelp, said Kirk Klausmeyer, director of data science of Nature Conservancy's California chapter.